Anarcho-app/Anarchy-Ontology/ontology_kernel_v8.4.md

 ### 10.2 Open Questions

-1. Defect register does not exist; the `defects repaired` term in $\Delta$Coh is auditable only against one.
-Highest priority.
-2. Host-implementation trust is load-bearing under B8 and is not itself indexed (R1/R2 machinery would apply).
+1. ~~Defect register does not exist.~~ **Closed run 002** --- admitted under bootstrap exception; see `DEFECT_REGISTER.md`.
+2. ~~Host trust unindexed.~~ **Closed run 002** --- indexed as R11.
+Residual: the measurement does not make the host trustworthy, only measured.
-3. Stability of the $S_{\text{ctx}}$ office set at $n > 2$ participants.
+3. Stability of the $S_{\text{ctx}}$ office set at $n > 2$ participants. $n = 2$ is the only fully characterized case; $n > 2$ consensus is deferred to external ALIGN.
-4. Empirical replay of the B7' ledger under varied $\theta, E_0$.
+4. ~~Empirical replay of the B7' ledger.~~ **Closed run 002** as R12.
+Residual: constants remain stipulative, but sensitivity is now quantified and 9/19 verdicts are constant-independent.
 5. Red-team validation of glyph-keyed capability grants; the glyph-to-capability map remains unwritten and is the whole security surface of §8.9.
 Rejected under B7' as `unvalidated`; readmissible once tested.
-6. Whether Axiom I' leaves §1 doing operative work.
-The objection that a second firewall concedes the first was under-scoped was not defeated, only routed around.
+6. Whether Axiom I' leaves §1 doing operative work. **Split in run 002:** the sub-question of firewall redundancy is closed (I and I' protect different interfaces); the question of §1's operative role post-severance remains open.
 7. `uil_vocab` at ~120 KB is itself a major consumer of the context budget §9 exists to conserve.
-8. Selection effect: run 001 originated from a single Antithesis pass and gives no evidence about failure modes neither party examined.
+8. Selection effect: **reduced, not closed** by run 002.
+Two passes now exist, both by model instances.
+Their convergent failure (R9) is evidence of correlated rather than independent sampling, so the effective broadening is less than the count suggests.
+A non-model pass remains unperformed.
+9. Capability-bearing vocabulary is excluded from `COMPRESS` (R10); no alternative context-budget mechanism yet exists for `uil_vocab`.
+10. The bootstrap exception (5.2) is capped at one per revision but is not otherwise constrained; what qualifies as an instrument of B7' is undefined.

 ### 10.3 Rejected in run 001